OpenSourceEconomics/ada_topics/src/ada_topics/stats_bivariate/ols_derivation/objectives_materials.md

 - derive the bivariate OLS estimator
 - explain why the OLS estimator implies $\bar{U} = 0$ and $s_{X, U} = 0$
+- interpret what the parameter values of the OLS estimator mean

 The derivation is [reproduced below the videos](derivation-of-the-ols-estimator) for your convenience.